 For colourful storage of, for instance, magazines, toys and other bits and pieces around the home, Hinza bags are perfect.

 A Hinza bag is the ultimate everyday bag.
 It is durable, stable, and holds more than you'd think.
 With an inner bag or cover, the bag is even more useful.
 The wide range of colours and the two different sizes mean that everyone can find their own special favourite.

-The large version of the Hinza bag is a Swedish classic that was produced in the 1950s and 60s by the plastics and chemicals company Perstorp AB.
+The large version of the Hinza bag is a Swedish classic from 1957 that was produced by the plastics and chemicals company Perstorp AB.
 The bag, which was called "Shoppingbag 329", was designed by Perstorp AB's employee Curt Christopherson.
-Production of the bag was discontinued when food shops started giving out free disposable plastic bags.
+Production of the bag was discontinued in the mid 60s when food shops started giving out free disposable plastic bags.

-Karin Bachstätter, who is the great-grandchild of Perstorp AB's founder and has grown up with the practical plastic shoppers, restarted together with her parents production of the bags in 2006 under the name Hinza.
+Karin Bachstätter, who is the great-grandchild of Perstorp AB's founder and has grown up with the practical plastic shoppers, restarted together with her family production of the bags in 2006 under the name Hinza.
 The name comes from Perstorp AB's former director's villa, which was called Hinza Lycka and which now houses Hinza's office.

 One of the bags manufactured by Perstorp AB in the 50s is on display at Plastens Hus in Perstorp, Sweden's only plastic museum.